Mega2223/AguaEngine3D/src/main/java/net/mega2223/aguaengine3d/graphics/objects/modeling/procedural/buildinggenerator/Sintax.md

 minFloors - Minimum of floors

 minSize - Minimum grid size, two sized array of integers

+assumeNoBuildOK - Should the constructor assume that places where there are no buildings are acceptable sidings by default?
+If false then you need to explicitly put _%nobuild%_ in the outer sidings of your building.

 ## Procedural Building Floor (procf)